 Commercial kombucha is available in a range of flavours including ginger, lemon, raspberry and passionfruit.

 Much of its appeal lies in its low sugar content and its reported health benefits – preventing various types of cancer and cardiovascular diseases and stimulating the immune system to name just a few.
-And with Coca-Cola Amatil reportedly looking to buy into the kombucha craze, it's only going to increase in mainstream popularity.

 With all the hype, it's reasonable to wonder if kombucha is something we should all be drinking on a regular basis.
 There are many reported beneficial effects of kombucha, and producers' websites are often liberally sprinkled with testimonials from customers who claim to feel better for drinking it.
 Some brands even suggest you should drink a bottle each day to enjoy the benefits.